sculptor/sculptor.github.io/documentation/developers-guide.md

 generate.serviceContext=false
 ~~~

 This turns off the generation of the `ServiceContext`.
-Please note that in this case the auditable feature does not work or must be implemented manually.
+Please note that in this case the [auditable feature][4] does not work or must be implemented manually.

 You can skip generation of auditable with: